hashicorp/terraform-website/content/source/docs/enterprise-beta/api/team-members.html.md

 # Delete a User from Team
-THis method removes multiple users from a Team.
+This method removes multiple users from a Team.
 Both Users and Teams must already exist.
 This DOES NOT delete the User, it only remoes them from this team.

 | Method | Path           |
 | :----- | :------------- |